Accountability and transparency

 A video from the NYA introducing Covid-19 guidelines - This introduction video explains the Youth Sector Readiness Framework and the guidance available

-A webinar from the NYA - This is a recording of a webinar for those working in the youth sector from 4th November, 2020.
-This clarifies explicitly how the new lockdown and change in status on the readiness framework impacts on youth activities
+A webinar from the NYA - This is a recording of a webinar for those working in the youth sector from 1st March, 2021.
+This clarifies explicitly how the Roadmap and readiness framework impacts on youth activities